-	If you are paying all the fees yourself, you can choose whichever care centre you find suitable for your needs in your price range (see Types of Care for more information on the different types of centres and the care they offer).
+If you are paying all the fees yourself, you can choose whichever care centre you find suitable for your needs in your price range (see Care Type for more information on the different types of centres and the care they offer).

-We are experts in guiding potential clients and their families in obtaining assistance with the payment of fees from government bodies, social services etc. In many cases we can help obtain up to 100% payment towards our fees from the relevant funding body, subject to qualification and means.
+We are experts in guiding potential clients and their families in obtaining assistance with the payment of fees from government bodies, social services etc. In many cases we can help obtain a high percentage payment towards our fees from the relevant funding body, subject to qualification and means.
 Funding is provided by:

 What the state will normally provide?